Master in Management vs MBA: What’s the difference?

 If you're an undergraduate student or recent graduate pursuing a business career, a MiM could be for you.
 The degree typically attracts younger candidates with zero to one year of work experience.

-In contrast, the MBA program attracts older candidates with established careers and a good number of years of work experience—anywhere from two or three up to more than 10 for most executive MBA programs (EMBAs).
+In contrast, the MBA program attracts older candidates with established careers and a good number of years of work experience—anywhere from two or three up to more than 10 for most Executive MBAs (EMBAs).

-According to the Graduate Management Admission Council's (GMAC) most recent Prospective Students Survey, students aged 22 or under are most likely to say they're considering a Master in Management—29 percent of this age range say it's their preferred program type.
-In contrast, the most likely demographic to consider the two-year, full time MBA is aged 25-30.
+According to our most recent Prospective Students Survey, students aged 23 to 24 are most likely to say they're considering a Master in Management, while the most likely demographic to consider the two-year, full time MBA is aged 25-30.

-GMAC's Application Trends Survey highlights this difference in age and experience even further.
-The survey found that over half of Master in Management applicants (54%) had no work experience at all, compared to just 9 percent of applicants to the traditional two-year MBA program.
+Our Application Trends Survey highlights this difference in age and experience even further.
+The most recent survey found that over half of Master in Management applicants (54%) had no work experience at all, compared to just 9 percent of applicants to the traditional two-year MBA program.

 Career goals

-Among two-year full time MBA candidates, 40 percent said their main post-GME career goal is to get a raise/salary increase.
-Thirty-eight percent each want to obtain a senior level position in an organization or manage projects.
+Among two-year full time MBA candidates, 43% said their main post-GME career goal is to get a raise/salary increase.
+A total of 37% said they want to manage people, while 36 percent said they want to study an MBA to start managing projects.

-Other candidates choose to pursue a full time MBA program to target executive-level roles in organizations and to directly manage people and projects.
+Other candidates choose to pursue a full time MBA program to obtain senior-level positions in organizations and to change career paths.

-Additionally, 40 percent of MiM candidates say their goal is to manage people, 38 percent want to live outside their country of citizenship, and 37 percent want to work outside their country of citizenship.
+Additionally, 43% of MiM candidates say their goal is to manage people, 36% want to live outside their country of citizenship, and 32% want to earn a better salary.

 Preferred destination

 The top graduate management program among applicants wishing to study in the US or Canada is the two-year full time MBA.
-That's likely because of the renowned strength of the program in the US, where the MBA was born, launched by Harvard Business School at the beginning of the 20th century.
+That's largely due to the renowned strength of the program in the US, where the MBA was born, launched by Harvard Business School at the beginning of the 20th century.

 Some European programs allow students to study on multiple campuses across Europe.
-The European Triple Degree Master in Management at EMLYON Business School takes students to France, the UK, and Germany.
+For instance, the European Triple Degree Master in Management at emlyon business school takes students to France, the UK, and Germany.

 MiM vs MBA: Syllabus

-The key difference between a Master in Management and an MBA degree is that an MiM equips early-career students with the business skills and knowledge they need to kickstart their business career, while the MBA provides most students with the basis for career acceleration or a career change (including starting their own business.)
+The key difference between a Master in Management and an MBA degree is that a MiM equips early-career students with the business skills and knowledge they need to launch their business career, while the MBA helps students to accelerate or change their career.

 Both degrees equip you with generalist business knowledge and begin with core courses in general business topics such as: